Refinitiv/Real-Time-SDK/CSharp/Eta/Applications/Examples/WatchlistConsumer/readme.txt

 WatchlistConsumer -c encrypted -ec socket -s <service name> -u <machine ID> -passwd <password> -clientId <client ID> -sessionMgnt

-The above example command line is used to create an encrypted connection with the socket encrypted protocol type using the default "us-east-1" region and enable session management to login and subscribe data from Refinitiv Real-Time - Optimized.
+The above example command line is used to create an encrypted connection with the socket encrypted protocol type using the default "us-east-1" region and enable session management to login and subscribe data from Real-Time - Optimized.

 or